top of page

 How much does mediation cost?

-I offer affordable and transparent pricing, with fixed-fee options for shorter or one-off interventions.
+I offer affordable and transparent pricing, at an hourly rate or a fixed fee depending on your needs.
 Mediation is typically far less expensive than legal proceedings or prolonged disputes.
 Please get in touch to receive a quote based on your specific situation.

 bottom of page